 Getting married, buying a bigger home, adding a teen driver to your car insurance, or even purchasing additional lines of insurance coverage can have important — and costly — insurance consequences.
 So, let’s get to it: this is the comprehensive guide to auto insurance in your 40s.

-Using a methodology outlined here, USAA is the cheapest car insurance company for motorists aged between 40 and 49.
+USAA is the cheapest car insurance company for motorists aged between 40 and 49.
 USAA's auto insurance policies cost over $200 less than the group average, at an average annual premium of $959.
-That compares favorably to more expensive companies' higher premiums — see the data below.
+That compares favorably to more expensive companies' higher premiums — see the data below (methodology).

 |Insurance Company||Average Cost of Insurance: 40-year-old Driver|

 If you do not qualify for coverage through USAA, GEICO could be your next-cheapest option.
 At $583 per six-month policy, GEICO charges an average rate of just $97 per month.